 - Cotija cheese, diced

-Preheat the broiler.
-Cover a baking sheet with tin foil (for easier clean up) then place the tomatoes on the baking sheet and place into the oven.
 Roast the tomatoes on each side until the skins are blackened.
 Allow the tomatoes to cool before removing and discarding the skins.
-Pull the core out and discard; place the tomatoes and its juices in a food processor and process until you get a puree.
+Pull the core out and discard; place the tomatoes and their juices in a food processor and process until you get a puree.

-Place the poblano chiles on the same baking sheet and place under the broiler until all sides are blackened.
+Place the poblano chiles on the same baking sheet and place them under the broiler until all sides are blackened.
 Place the chilies in a bowl and cover with saran wrap or a kitchen towel for 5 minutes.
-Peel, pull out stem, and seed pod of each chile.
-Slice the chiles into smalls strips.
+Peel, pull out the stem, and seed pod of each chile.
+Slice the chiles into small strips.